solidsgroup/alamo/Readme.md

     ./configure

-To see a list of options type
+To see a full list of options type

     ./configure --help